cficht/redux-blog/README.md

 - postSelectors
 - delete a post action
 - handle delete a post
 - create commentReducer
 - store comments for each post (create an object where the key is a posts index) and the value is an array of comments
 - create commentActions
 - create an action to create a comment for a post (by post index)
+- get all comments by post

+- create an action to delete a comment for a post (by post index and comment index)
+- handle delete a comment
+- delete post should also delete all comments